talanc/vlisp-profiler/README.md

 **Requires AutoCAD 2011+ Full (not LT) to use.**

 ## Features
-- Easy to use installer which automatically sets up AutoCAD.
+- Easy to use installer that automatically sets up AutoCAD.
 - One simple to use AutoCAD command: `prof`.
 - Profile your LISP files and optionally specify an entry function.
-- Profile output includes: elapsed time, self-elapsed time, run count, and file position.
+- Reported output includes: elapsed time, self-elapsed time, run count, and file position.
 - Interactive setup program for advanced configurations.
 - Installs to current user, no admin required.